 Who should consider Moose Mobile ?

-We recommend Moose Mobile to people who want a postpaid service without a bunch of unnecessary extras.
-Moose offer great data inclusions across a broad range, too.
+We recommend Moose Mobile to people who want a postpaid service (the alternative, are our prepaid plans) without a bunch of unnecessary extras.
+Moose offer great data inclusions across a broad range of price points, too.

 Can I keep my phone number if I move it to Moose Mobile ?